 If we skip back to the Anglo-Saxon side of the pond, Adam of Bremen tells us the month of August was known as Weodmonað, or month of weeds.
 Weeds in this case are not simply the unwanted items in one’s garden, but appear to encompass other types of plants as well: such as tares and vetches.
 Vetches were a crop definitely used in Roman-Britain, and harvested throughout the island nation.
 While most vetches aren’t particularly helpful directly to humans, some can be processed as a grain humans can eat, others can manifest as an edible legume.
 But most would have provided great fodder to feed the livestock called on especially to work at this time of year, including horses.
 Since this is only the beginning of the harvest season, and there are many more crops not yet mature that will be reaped later, keeping your livestock in good fodder was also important for the harvesting to come.

-Adam of Bremen talks of the temple of Uppsala and Freyr and his role, describing him as the god of plenty and peace who was invoked at marriages.
+Adam of Bremen talks of the temple of Uppsala and Freyr in his role, describing him as the god of plenty and peace who was invoked at marriages.
 His idol was depicted with a rather large phallus as is to be expected for a fertility deity.
 I find it interesting to note that in the Völsa þáttr we have a mention in the lore to the use of a horse phallus as a symbol of worship to a God.
 While Freyr is not mentioned in the saga, it does provide yet more evidence of cultic horse worship, but could potentially also be a symbolic representation of fertility and therefore Freyr as well.
 The scale of his phallus as depicted in archaeological sources could easily be used to describe the God as being ‘hung like a horse’.

 As a fertility deity Freyr would be intimately tied to the land and the food grown upon it.
 It is for this reason why Freyr is also a very popular God to hail at this time of year for modern practitioners.
-Many will also reach out to include other Deities connected with the earth like Nerthus or Eorde.
+Many will also reach out to include other Deities connected with the earth like Nerthus or Eorde (Gerd).
 Some may choose to include the blacksmith God Wayland (or Volundr) in their observance of the holy-tide.

 Blacksmiths represented the luck, fortune, and self-reliance of a people.
 The weapons the blacksmith made defended the home, allowed for cooking or use in domestic chores, and created the tools used to work the land.
 Having a blacksmith in your community meant not only wealth, but that your community was not vulnerable to being easy prey for others to either literally come in to steal your fortune, or who figuratively would steal your fortune in charging outrageous sums/barters for what you needed.

 Both Hlaefmasse and Freyfaxi therefore are indeed (to my mind) holy tides connected to the start of the harvest.
 I would probably describe them as spiritual cousins, essentially they both represent the same basic holy tide but with very specific regional variations.
-Since we’ve got a little variety here, you will see that also reflected in the actual practices and observances of this holy tide amongst modern-day heathens.
+Since we’ve got a little variety here, you will see that also reflected in the actual practices and observances of this holy tide among modern-day Heathens.
 Some will strictly observe Hlaefmasse, others Freyfaxi, and others will merge the two into one massive celebration though they’ll still use one of the names to describe it.
 Some will celebrate this holy tide at the beginning of August, others will be celebrating it at a different time.
 As I mentioned previously, because of calendar and regional differences in the agricultural cycle the timing of things isn’t 100% in sync across the board.
 Try not to let that confuse you.

 Regardless of which approach an individual or group might take, in the end this holy tide is all about giving thanks for the first of the harvest, and the asking for continued blessings for the crops yet harvested.
 As such it is appropriate to share seasonally appropriate food in offering to the Gods, ancestors and land vaettir.
 Many will opt to bake homemade breads, or beverages infused or flavored with seasonal fruit in offering.
 Thor, Sif, Freyr, and Freya are popularly honored at this time.